Ginetta G50: G50 EV Prototype

 In 2009, Ginetta, in conjunction with Zytek, built an electric version of the G50 named the Ginetta G50 EV Prototype.
 The car was fitted with a rear-mounted 90 kW electric motor, with the regular petrol engine being removed.
-Ginetta gave an estimated range of between 150 and 250 miles.
+Ginetta gave an estimated range of between 150 and 250 mi.
 In November, former Formula 1 World Champion John Surtees drove the prototype through the Channel Tunnel, with the car becoming the first production-specification car to be driven through the tunnel.
-However, production was cancelled following the company's failure to secure a government grant for the project.
+The production was later cancelled following the company's failure to secure a government grant for the project.